zdellaert/ZD_Putnam_Lab_Notebook/_posts/2023-08-31-Cryosectioning-Protocol.md

 - Might try to get H&E stains to do morphology checks as well

 - For staining, take slides out of freezer and let any condensation evaporate.
-    - Remove excess OCT with forceps, should peel right off
+    - Optional: *Remove excess OCT with forceps, should peel right off*
     - Rinse slides in 1X PBS for 10 minutes to remove OCT (in 50mL falcon tube)
     - Incubate in PBST (1x PBS with 0.2% (v/v) Triton-X-100) bath for 10 min (in 50mL falcon tube)
         - To make 50mL of PBST, combine 50 mL of 1X PBS with 0.1 mL (100uL) of Triton-X-100.
 Shake the Triton-X-100 well before adding to the PBS.